How do I file a complaint?

 Why do you take complaints from people who remain anonymous?

 We cannot force people to provide personal information when they call, although we always request it and having it helps us to provide better service.
 However, there are circumstances that sometimes warrant anonymous calls.
 Fear of reprisal and not wanting to have confrontations with the owners are the main reasons people give for remaining anonymous.

-Many significant cases, such as animal cruelty and dangerous animals, would not be investigated if anonymous calls were not accepted.
-An Animal Control Officer will investigate all cases reported to us.
+Many significant cases, such as animal cruelty, would not be investigated if anonymous calls were not accepted.
+An Animal Law Enforcement Officer will investigate all cases reported to us.
 If there is probable cause to proceed, the officer will do so.
 Otherwise, the officer will close the case.

 Barking Dog Reporting

 Reporting a barking dog cases follow different procedure than described above.
 Douglas County Resolution R-998-100 states:

 A dog owner commits a Class 2 petty offense if:

 Section 1.05 (1) (h)

 The dog’s owner fails to prevent his or her dog, regardless of whether the dog is on or off the owner’s premises, from disturbing the peace of any person by loud, habitual, or persistent barking, howling, yelping, or whining.